plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The following implementation details remain deferred to later sections:

-- the root-aware installation coordinator's concrete identity and complete algorithm;
 - concrete `EditorInstaller` ownership and construction;
 - `DomServices` default construction and registration of built-in updater instances;
 - final TypeScript documentation comments and the complete package export inventory.